TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-20-painful-experience-over-solutions-extend-configuratin-in-easy-admin-bundle-with-collector.md

 ---
 id: 133
-title: "Code Over Words: Extend Configuration in Easy Admin Bundle"
+title: "Painful Experience over Solutions: Extend Configuration in Easy Admin Bundle"
 perex: |
     *Use SOLID to write Clean Code...* Are you tired of theoretical post about how to do achieve some therm?
 So am I.
     <br>
     Instead, let's **dive into real problems I came across while coding and let code speak the theory between lines**.
     <br><br>
     Today we try to add own config option to YAML of Easy Admin Bundle (without pull-request to the package).
-tweet: "New Post on my Blog: ..."
+tweet: "New Post on my Blog: ...     #phpstorm #collector #php #solid"
+tweet_image: "/assets/images/posts/2018/collector-easy-admin-bundle/random.png"
 ---

 <blockquote class="blockquote text-center">
     Hindsight is 20/20.
 </blockquote>

-Instead of writing about solution how to do and how awesome I am to know the solution, I start right from the beginning.
+Instead of writing about solution how to do and how awesome I am to know the solution right from the start of this page, I start right from the beginning, where I know nothing about it just like you.

 <br>